ak-0283/Rock_vs_Mine_Prediction/README.md

 * Learn **Logistic Regression** basics
 * Evaluate **model performance**

-It was a great learning experience and my first step into the world of **Machine Learning**! 🚀
+It was a great learning experience and my first step into the world of **Machine Learning**! 🚀. ⭐️ If you found this helpful, consider giving this repo a star!

 ---